endisl/dio-design-patterns/src/dsa/README.md

 - 2 column positions and 1 row position
 - 2 row positions and 1 colummn position

-In other words, a move is 2 steps along one axis and 1 step along aperpendicular axis.
+In other words, a move is 2 steps along one axis and 1 step along a perpendicular axis.
 Given a starting position A and ending position B, calculate the minimum number of moves needed by the knight to move from A to B if it is possible.
 If it is not possible, return -1.
 Input:
 n = 9